 - Lead by example.
 If you’re nervous about the dentist, your kids might pick up on it and adopt the same attitude.
 According to a study in the International Journal of Pediatric Dentistry, adults can transfer their dental anxiety or fears to family members.
 Make a conscientious effort to demonstrate a positive attitude toward the dentist while articulating the value of regular visits.
 By modeling relaxed behavior, you can let your kids know there’s nothing to be afraid of.

-- Read.
-Reshape their attitudes with the power of the page.
+- Read books that explain the dental experience.
+Reshape children’s attitudes with the power of the page.
 Pick up library books that explain dental appointments in kid-friendly language.
-Popular options include Curious George Visits the Dentist by A. Rey, Just Going to the Dentist by Mercer Mayer and Open Wide: School Tooth Inside by Laurie Keller.
+Popular options include Curious George Visits the Dentist by A. Rey, Just Going to the Dentist by Mercer Mayer, and Open Wide: School Tooth Inside by Laurie Keller.
 To build even more positive associations with the dentist, try bringing their favorite toy or game to appointments.

 - Make your child comfortable with your dentist and their staff.
 Stop by the dental office beforehand so your kids learn what to expect in a lower-pressure situation.
 Introducing them to the dentist and staff without the stakes of an actual appointment can help them feel more comfortable in the environment.